 So why was Eenee able to launch this fully compostable nappy while all other eco nappy brands never reached these sustainable goals?

-Well, to successfully win the challenge and fully eliminate plastic and chemicals in disposable nappies.
-Clearly, Eenee has been thinking outside the box.
+Well, to successfully win the challenge and entirely eliminate plastic and chemicals in disposable nappies.
+Eenee has been thinking outside the box.
 They have created a disposable nappy without any plastic or stretch to meet the requirements to launch a fully compostable nappy.

 How did they do that?